shoui520/shoui520.github.io/docs/vn.md

 ### VNs on mobile (Android)
 There are a couple of native Android Visual Novels but these are usually side stories/spin-offs.

-The best option is to use PPSSPP emulator and download PSP ROMs from CDRomance or Itazuraneko (Linked in [Discord](https://discord.gg/nhqjydaR8j))
+The best option is to use PPSSPP emulator and download PSP ROMs.

 This is possible on iOS too, but it’s much more difficult to get PPSSPP running and not revoke without a jailbreak.